jcundill/streeto/Heuristics.md

 legs on those courses would make for an interesting orienteering challenge as much as possible.

 It does this by scoring each candidate course against a set of heuristics.
-It then retains the best scoring candidates and feed them into the next generation of the algorithm
+It then retains the best scoring candidates and feeds them into the next generation of the algorithm

 The heuristics that it uses are described below.